SBoudrias/mem-fs-editor/README.md

 Copy the `from` file and parse its content as an underscore template where `context` is the template context.

 Optionnally pass a template `settings` object.

+### `#commit([filters,] callback)`

+Persist every changes made to files in the mem-fs store to disk.

+If provided, `filters` is an array of TransformStream to be applied on a stream of vinyl files (like gulp plugins).

+`callback` is called once the files are updated on disk.